lley154/fabric-chaincode-demo/README.md

 username: admin
 password: adminpw
 ```
-For the lab report, provide screen shot of the following:
+For the lab report, provide screen shot of the DB view.

-- Go to mychannel_balance_transfer
-- Select the Table view to see the acount balances
-- Select the JSON view to get detailed account info